RULES & REGS.

 What Happens on Flying Day?

 Crazy stuff.
 Fun stuff.
 More specifically, flying beer kegs will be launched in their hand-built, self-powered, flying machines from a 20-foot Flight Deck into the wind and into the history books.
 You and your team can (and should) dress in costumes to accompany your craft.
 Do a little skit, the crowd goes wild!
-From 11:30 AM to 12:00 PM the morning before the event, we’ll check all the flying machines to make sure they are following all OBX Brewtag safety guidelines, and then clear them for takeoff.
-Launches will begin at 1 PM.
+The morning before the event, we’ll check all the flying machines to make sure they are following all OBX Brewtag safety guidelines, and then clear them for takeoff.
 You must get your craft on the Flight Deck to launch within five minutes of your designated start time.
 Following the launch of your flight, you must have your craft off of the field within ten minutes.
 If you do not launch or recover within the designated time, your team will be penalized.

 What Are The Judges Looking For?